reasonmethis/docdocgo-core/README.md

 - Has a database for conversations and feedback and allows to resume the conversation

 ## Installation

+If you simply wish to use the bot, you don't need to install it.
+It is available at [https://docdocgo.streamlit.app](https://docdocgo.streamlit.app).
+If you would like to run the bot on your local machine, you can follow the instructions below.

 ### 1. Clone this repository and cd into it